inlabru-org/inlabru/README.md

 The goal of [inlabru](http://inlabru.org) is to facilitate spatial modeling using integrated nested Laplace approximation via the [R-INLA package](https://www.r-inla.org).
-Additionally, implements a log Gaussian Cox process likelihood for modeling univariate and spatial point processes based on ecological survey data.
-See Fabian E. Bachl, Finn Lindgren, David L. Borchers, and Janine B. Illian (2019), inlabru: an R package for Bayesian spatial modelling from ecological survey data, Methods in Ecology and Evolution, British Ecological Society, 10, 760–766, [doi:10.1111/2041-210X.13168](https://doi.org/10.1111/2041-210X.13168), and `citation("inlabru")`.
+Additionally, extends the GAM-like model class to more general nonlinear predictor expressions, and implements a log Gaussian Cox process likelihood for modeling univariate and spatial point processes based on ecological survey data.
+Model components are specified with general inputs and mapping methods to the latent variables, and the predictors are specified via general R expressions, with separate expressions for each observation likelihood model in multi-likelihood models.
+A prediction method based on fast Monte Carlo sampling allows posterior prediction of general expressions of the latent variables.
+See Fabian E. Bachl, Finn Lindgren, David L.
+Borchers, and Janine B. Illian (2019), inlabru: an R package for Bayesian spatial modelling from ecological survey data, Methods in Ecology and Evolution, British Ecological Society, 10, 760–766, [doi:10.1111/2041-210X.13168](https://doi.org/10.1111/2041-210X.13168), and `citation("inlabru")`.